 - A cover letter of nomination from the Dean documenting that the nominee has met the above criteria.

-5. Summary of formal peer and student evaluations over the past three years.
-(Student evaluations should be summarized in a format that is efficient and clear regarding the main features of those evaluations.
+4. A summary of formal peer and student evaluations over the past three years.
+Please summarize student evaluations in a format that is efficient and clear regarding the main features of those evaluations.
 While both quantitative and qualitative data should be included, do not include copies of individual evaluations.
-This section should also clarify the methodology by which the student evaluations were collected.)
+This section should also clarify the methodology by which the student evaluations were collected.

-6. Letters from former students emphasizing the long-term profound impact of this teacher’s influence for their lives (no more than four letters).
+5. Letters from former students emphasizing the profound long-term impact of the teacher’s influence on their lives (no more than three letters).

-7. Letters from individuals of state, national, and international standing regarding the candidate’s stature as a teacher (no more than four letters).
+6. Letters from individuals of state, national, and/or international organizations or agencies regarding the candidate’s stature as a teacher (no more than three letters).